Farkas de Boldogfa

-Wax seal of Ferenc Farkas de Boldogfa (1713–1770), vice-ispán of the county of Zala (alispán of Zala) with the Coat of arms of the family Farkas de Boldogfa.
+Wax seal of Ferenc Farkas de Boldogfa (1713–1770), vice-ispán (alispán) of the county of Zala with the Coat of arms of the family Farkas de Boldogfa.

 Wax seal of János Farkas de Boldogfa (1741–1788), Prothonotary of the county of Zala, president of the Supreme court of Zala County with the Coat of arms of the family Farkas de Boldogfa.

-The Farkas de Boldogfa family, (in Hungarian: "boldogfai Farkas család"; in German: "Farkas von Boldogfa"), is the name of a Hungarian noble family.
-Their members were landowners that occupied diverse relevant roles in the political, administrative and jurisdictional life at least during the last 400 years in the county of Zala, located in the former Kingdom of Hungary.
-They held offices as vice-ispáns of the county of Zala (alispán of Zala), Prothonotary of the county of Zala, they were members of the Hungarian Parliament, and also were chief magistrates of the county's districts (főszolgabíró), Hussars etc.
+The Farkas de Boldogfa family (boldogfai Farkas család; Farkas von Boldogfa) were a Hungarian noble family.
+Their members were landowners that occupied diverse roles in the political, administrative, and jurisdictional life in the county of Zala, located in the former Kingdom of Hungary, throughout the last 400 years.
+Amongst other roles, they held offices as vice-ispáns (alispán) of the county of Zala, acted as prothonotary of the county of Zala, were members of the Hungarian Parliament, chief magistrates of the county's districts (főszolgabíró), and served as Hussars.